 \section{Introduction}

-Video frame interpolation (VFI) represents a classic low-level vision task with the objective of augmenting video frame rates by generating intermediary frames that do not exist between consecutive frames.
+Restoration-Oriented Video Frame Interpolation (VFI) represents a classic low-level vision task with the objective of augmenting video frame rates by generating intermediary frames that do not exist between consecutive frames.
 This technique has a wide range of practical applications, such as novel view synthesis~\cite{Alpher07}, video compression~\cite{Alpher08}, and cartoon creation~\cite{Alpher09}.
 Nevertheless, frame interpolation continues to present unsolved challenges, including issues related to occlusions, substantial motion, and alterations in lighting conditions.
-Enhancing the performance of existing VFI frameworks in an efficient manner poses a significant challenge within both the research and industrial communities.
+Enhancing the performance of existing restoration-oriented VFI frameworks (\textit{not generative models}) poses a significant challenge within both the research and industrial communities.

-The referenced VFI research can be broadly categorized into two main approaches: motion-free~\cite{Alpher10,Alpher005,Alpher006,Alpher11} and motion-based~\cite{Alpher12,Alpher13,Alpher14,Alpher15,Alpher16,Alpher17,Alpher18,Alpher19}, depending on whether they incorporate motion cues like optical flow.
+Restoration-oriented VFI methods can be broadly categorized into two main approaches: motion-free~\cite{Alpher33,ChannelM2020,Sepcheng2020,Alpher11} and motion-based~\cite{jiang2018super,liu2017video,Alpher14,Alpher15,softsplat2020,Alpher17,abme2021,Alpher19,Biformer,fitug,asymmetricble,zhang2023extracting,Vfimamba2024,KIM2025128728}, depending on whether they incorporate motion cues like optical flow.
 Motion-free models typically utilize methods such as kernel prediction or spatial-temporal decoding, which are effective while have limitations, such as being restricted to interpolating frames at fixed time intervals, and their runtime scales linearly with the number of desired output frames.
 On the other end of the spectrum, motion-based approaches establish dense correspondences between frames and employ warping techniques to generate intermediate pixels.
 Due to the explicit modeling of temporal correlations, motion-based strategies are more flexible.
-Moreover, with recent advancements in optical flow technology~\cite{Alpher20,Alpher21,Alpher22,Alpher23}, motion-based interpolation's accuracy has evolved into a promising framework.
+Moreover, with recent advancements in optical flow technology~\cite{Alpher20,Alpher21,Alpher22,Alpher23}, motion-based interpolation's accuracy has been evolved.